 Approved online courses run a minimum of three hours to complete.
 Classroom and home study courses vary in length, with classes no more than eight hours.

 Am I pre-qualified for a Boater Card if I have already taken a boater education course or will take one before 2018?

 DBW has determined that it will accept proof of passing a National Association of State Boating Law Administration (NASBLA) and California Division of Boating and Waterways approved-boater education course taken between Jan.
 1, 2015 and Dec.
 31, 2017.
-Persons who have passed an approved examination during this timeframe will have 1 year from the effective January 1, 2018 implementation date to apply for their California Boater Card to receive the “grandfathering” exemption regardless of their age.
+Persons who have passed an approved examination during this timeframe will have 1 year from the effective January 1, 2018 implementation date to apply and pay for their California Boater Card to receive the “grandfathering” exemption regardless of their age.
 Older courses may not include recent state or national changes to navigation law.

 Who will be exempt from needing a Boater Card?

 According to California law, the following persons will not be required to have a boater card to operate a motorized vessel on California waterways when the requirements go into effect beginning in January 2018:

 - A person operating a rental vessel.